DPDK/dpdk/doc/guides/mempool/cnxk.rst

 - Ethdev Rx buffer allocation in HW to save CPU cycles in the Rx path.
 - Ethdev Tx buffer recycling in HW to save CPU cycles in the Tx path.

+CN9k NPA supports:

+- Burst alloc of up to 32 pointers.

 Prerequisites and Compilation procedure
 ---------------------------------------